vanheeringen-lab/seq2science/docs/content/faq.md

 Or you can add `force_assembly_hub: true` in the config, so that only the trackhub gets remade, but this time as a so-called assembly hub.
 An assembly hub does not use a genome assembly that's provided by UCSC, so that no chromosome id mismatches can occur.

+## ATAC-seq: bwa-mem2: Runs are aborted due to a segmentation fault.
+If you get an error while running the rules bwa-mem2/samtools_presort, yet the log bwa-mem2_align and samtools_presort log files show no errors, this may be due to memory leaks that sometimes occur when running bwa-mem2.
+This can be circumvented by using the aligner bwa-mem instead.